-Paul went to every extreme possible that he “might by all means save some.”
-To Jews he thought and communicated like a Jew and to the Greeks who did not have the Law, he thought and communicated like a Greek.
-He culturally transformed himself so that he might relate to every particular individual and he did it for the sake of the gospel.
+Paul went to every extreme possible that he “might, by all means, save some.”
+To Jews he communicated like a Jew and to the Greeks who did not have the Law, he communicated like a Greek.
+He transformed himself so that he might relate to every individual for the sake of the gospel.

 But wait a minute!
 Only God can save!

-Again, very true.
 And no one knew this better than Paul.
 He knew the natural man would not respond to any of the tactics he employed.
-The natural man does not respond to servanthood, nor to cultural sensitivity, nor to meekness and compassion.
+The natural man does not respond to servanthood, nor to cultural sensitivity, nor to meekness nor compassion.
 He does not respond to anything we might become!
 Yet Paul employed these methods anyway.
 Why?